Cedar Island is a barrier island on the Atlantic Ocean side of Accomack County

 The biggest legal challenge today involves dealing with submerged lots.
 Real estate law recognizes that shorelines change naturally.
 If change is gradual, then submerged areas can accumulate sediments and become upland.
 To ensure waterfront property owners retain access to the water, "accreted" land is simply added to the ownership of adjacent property.
 However, if the shift in a shoreline is sudden, typically through a storm or "avulsion," then property lines may remain fixed and the old shoreline property owner may discover that someone else owns the new land, blocking access to the water.

-On Cedar Island, sand has migrated and land has been lost due to accretion.
-Entire lots that were once waterfront property are now completely submerged.
+On Cedar Island, entire lots that were once waterfront property are now completely submerged.
 Old subdivision property lines are still used by Accomack County to bill for property taxes, even if the current lot is underwater.
 Legally, it is unclear if the old lot is still privately owned, or if the Commonwealth of Virginia acquired title once the entire lot became submerged land below the low-water mark.

 assessed values of submerged lots offshore from Cedar Island are appraised as worth $100 by Accomack County, while lots with actual land could be worth over $17,000

 Source: AccoMap - Accomack County's Online Mapping Service

 Taking advantage of the confusion, an attorney purchased lots on Cedar Island.
 He then claimed that a 140-acre sandbar had "rolled back" on top of the lot boundaries, so it was his private property.
 The sandbar was not suitable for a new dwelling, but did have value as a popular recreational stop-off for boaters.
 The Commonwealth of Virginia contended that the sandbar was state property, separate from Cedar Island until recent sand migration.